At my graduation from AFI, 1993

 It had been the moment that my mother’s sickness had reached its zenith, a perverse climax towards which all her actions with regards to me had led.
 My mother never sold me to adult men for the money - we were not poor - she entered me into sexual relationships with men so that she would be able to steal those men from me, to restore the righteous balance of adults loving and sleeping with each other.

-This last reason may sound much too generous, coming from her primary victim.
-The restoration of adult love was the deepest layer of an entirely unconscious process performed by a psychopathic woman, who was completely caught in the trauma story of her own past and who perpetuated that story relentlessly.
+This may sound much too generous, coming from her primary victim.
+The ultimate and unconscious restoration of adult love is what I believe to be the deepest layer of an entirely unconscious process performed by a psychopathic woman, who was completely caught in the trauma story of her own past and who perpetuated various aspects of that story relentlessly.

-Though my mother never told me that her father had sexually abused her, she was stuck in an incestuous triangle.
-From the photos I’ve seen, my grandfather and grandmother seemed to be really into each other.
+Though my mother never told me that her father had sexually abused her, she acted as if stuck in an incestuous triangle.
+From the photos I’ve seen, my grandfather and grandmother seemed to be very much in love.
 My mother was born in 1939 and her father left to fight in the 2nd World War soon after.
 He was captured and interned as a POW at Bergen-Belsen.
-He lost his middle finger in a work accident and would later reveal to me that being hospitalized had saved his life, because he was given more food there.
+He lost his middle finger in a work accident and would later reveal that being hospitalized in the concentration camp had saved his life, because he was given more food there.
 There exist photos of him in his striped prison suit, skin over bones.
 He was released before the end of the war and returned home in 1944.

-When my mother first saw the gangster, she was picking me up from a night I spent at a castle after a network orgy at the age of 10.
-He drove to drop me off near where she was parked.
-She noticed his red Porsche and blonde hair and was extremely excited, chatting on our ride home as if I had found a great boyfriend and prospects for marriage were good.
+When my mother first saw the gangster in the spring of 1974, she was 34, he was 21 and I was ten years old.
+She was picking me up from a night I spent at a castle after a network orgy.
+He drove me down a large lane of the estate to drop me off near where she was parked.
+She noticed his red Porsche and blonde hair and got extremely excited, chatting on our ride home as if I had found a great boyfriend and prospects for marriage were good.

 Once he started sexually assaulting me, he also started a secret affair with my mother.
 I was extremely attached to this gangster/perpetrator, who offered a reflection of some of my positive qualities to which my mother had remained completely blind.
 He was a parental figure.
-I had bonded with him, as per his invitation and suggestion that my mother was no good.
+I had attached to him as though he were my primary caregiver when he had helped me to understand that my mother did not love me, that she was no good.

 One unfortunate afternoon, I found them in bed together.
 My mother cried out: